dguarino/tessera/README.md

 * analysis.py - additional routines for the analysis of simulation results

 ## parameters
-no hassles with tessera, you usually only need to modify a dictionary of parameters to drive PyNN.
+no hassles with *tessera*, you usually only need to modify a dictionary of parameters to drive PyNN.

 You will find a series of examples in the directory `example`.
 Here below some explanations.

 Say you want to model slow-wave sleep conditions in a network of spiking neurons.

-My approach is that first, start by understanding single cell response properties to excitatory and inhibitory current pulses; second, use the parameters found by fitting in-vitro studies to constrain a network of similar units by also using additional in-vitro and in-vivo intra- and extra-cellular measurements.
+My approach is that first, start by understanding single cell response properties to excitatory and inhibitory current pulses; second, understand excitatory and inhibitory ; third, use the parameters found by fitting in-vitro studies to constrain a network of similar units by also using additional in-vitro and in-vivo intra- and extra-cellular measurements.

 Let's start with in-vitro single cell protocols.